isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-27-post-Response by Second Minister for Law Edwin Tong at the Committee of Supply Debate 2023.md

 <u><i>Attrition</i></u>

 {:start="68"}
 68. Legal practice is tough.
 Long hours, demanding clients, transactions that need to be done quickly and overnight.
 There is a lot of stress, whether it is from clients, sometimes from judges when you appear in Court, and fellow practitioners.
-And the competition can be intense.
+The competition can be intense.

 {:start="69"}
 69. As the President of the Law Society, Mr Adrian Tan, noted in his speech at the OLY: in 2022, it had its first membership reduction in half a decade.

 {:start="70"}
 70. I looked at the numbers that Mr Tan cited.
 He cited them as of 31 August 2022.
-Shortly before that, a batch of new lawyers for the year were mass called and introduced to the
+Shortly before that, a batch of new lawyers for the year were mass called and introduced to the Bar.
-Bar.

 {:start="71"}
-71. If we take this into account, then there would in fact have been a gradual, small increase in the total number of Singapore-qualified practising lawyers over the years.
+71. If we take this into account, then there would, in fact, have been a gradual, small increase in the total number of Singapore-qualified practising lawyers over the years.
 To give Members some idea of the numbers: from around 5,400 practitioners in 2017 to around 6,400 practitioners in 2022.
-That said, when we looked at the trends and did a more granular review, it is apparent that the rate of increase in the number of Singapore-qualified practising lawyers has come down.
-It is increasing, but the rate of increase has slowed.
+That said, when we looked at the trends and did a more granular review, it is apparent that although it is increasing, but the rate of increase of the number of qualified practising lawyers has come down.
+So, it is increasing, but the rate of increase has slowed.
 And in part, this is due to a decrease in the number of returning overseas law graduates, and also, as Mr Tan pointed out, an increase in attrition.

 {:start="72"}
 72. But at the same time, I would say attrition from private practice is not new.
 I think those of us who are lawyers and have been in practice for a while would have seen the trend, even from before.
 It is not a new phenomenon.
 Lawyers now, in fact, today, have more options than in the past and can leave private practice, but still contribute within the legal sector.
 They can join the government, legal tech companies.
 They can enter academia.
-And like Mr Patrick Tay said earlier, greatly boosting legal services are in-house corporate counsel.
+And like Mr Patrick Tay said earlier, greatly boosting legal services as in-house corporate counsel.
 And the lawyers who leave practice carry with them that experience from practice into these other fields which are adjunct to practice but still serving the legal industry.
 This is not necessarily a bad outcome, because we need legal talent to support all aspects of our economy and our society.

 {:start="73"}